amuramoto/messenger-platform-postman-collection/README.md

 ## Environment Variables

 This collection makes liberal use of [Postman environment variables](https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments) to automate API requests to the greatest extent possible.
-Anytime you see `{{SOME_VAR_NAME}}` in a request body or URI, that's a Postman env var.
+Basically, anytime you see `{{SOME_VAR_NAME}}` in a request body or URI that's a Postman env var.

 ### Required Environment Variables